 But of course, it’s not all about the aesthetics of the card itself.
 MSI’s dual Torx 3.0 fans do a great job at keeping the card cool, all the while they are remarkably quiet to boot – definitely some of the most silent fans that you’ll find in a graphics card today.
 And while it has a lower factory clock than the RoG Strix model, their overclocking potential is about the same.

 At the end of the day, much like with the Asus RoG Strix GTX 1660 Super, while there are no significant drawbacks to the card itself, it usually goes for a bit more and is even pricier than the RoG Strix variant right now.

 EVGA GeForce GTX 1660 Super SC Ultra Gaming

-That said, when it comes to value and actual performance, there is not much difference between these two models, and they have the same pros and cons.
-So, if you’re choosing between these two models, it will largely be because of aesthetic preferences, which differ from person to person.
+That said, when it comes to the value and actual performance, there is not much difference between these two models, and they have the same pros and cons.
+So, if you’re choosing between these two models, it will mainly be because of aesthetic preferences, which differ from person to person.